John-okoye/MDI-Assessment/README.md

-# MDI-Assessment
-# Data Analysis Interview Task Submission
+# Data Analysis Task Submission

 This repository contains my submission for the data analysis task, including SQL queries and links to interactive dashboards.